Henry S. Levy and Sons: History

 Levy's was founded in 1888 by Henry S. Levy, a Russian Jewish immigrant.
 The Bakery began at the intersection of Moore Street and Graham Avenue in Brooklyn, NY.
-In time it relocated to Park Avenue, and later to 115 Thames Street, where it stayed for nearly sixty years.
-Levy's was known for its "cheese bread," but the bakery's real hallmark was its authentic seeded rye: thick crust and heavy texture.
-When Henry Levy died in 1943, the business was passed first to his son Abraham, and then his grandson Nathan.
+In time, it relocated to Park Avenue, and later to 115 Thames Street, where it stayed for nearly sixty years.
+Levy's was known for its "cheese bread", but the bakery's real hallmark was its authentic seeded rye: thick crust and heavy texture.
+When Henry Levy died in 1943, the business was passed first to his son Abraham, and then to his grandson Nathan.
 Both were dead by 1979, when the bakery's president, Samuel Rubin, decided to sell Levy's to Arnold's Bakers of Greenwich, CT.
 The sale meant the relocation of Levy's from New York to Greenwich.
-Henry Levy's original "sour" starter, the yeast bacteria from which all Levy's rye came, made the move with the company.
+Henry Levy's original "sour" starter, the yeast bacteria from which all Levy's rye came, made a move with the company.
 Arnold Bread, now a division of Bimbo Bakeries USA, still owns Levy's Bakery today.

-"You Don't Have to Be Jewish"
+"You don't have to be Jewish"

-Levy's is best known for the ad campaign "You Don't have to Be Jewish to Love Levy's Real Jewish Rye," which ran in New York in the 1960s.
+Levy's is best known for the ad campaign "You Don't have to Be Jewish to Love Levy's Real Jewish Rye", which ran in New York in the 1960s.
 Large white posters hung in the city's subway system to broadcast the company's new slogan, each bearing a large, photographic portrait of a distinctly non-Jewish person eating a slice of rye bread.
-Early renditions featured a choirboy, Catholic cop, and American Indian.
+Early renditions featured a choirboy, a Catholic cop, and an American Indian.
 Levy's hired ad agency Doyle Dane Berbach for the campaign.
 Judy Petras, a Jewish copywriter at DDB, wrote the catchy and now timeless tagline herself.
 William Taubin, the male copywriter who received credit at the time for the posters, went on to be inducted into the Art Director's Hall of Fame.
 And the photographer, Howard Zieff, went on to direct many successful Hollywood films.
 The campaign transformed Levy's into New York's top seller of rye, and is often cited as one of the first sensitive and successful uses of cultural and racial identity in public advertising.

-One of the Levy's ad posters, featuring a Native American biting into a Levy's rye sandwich, was included in the Oakland Museum of California's 1999 exhibit "Posters American Style."
-(In 2022, a reporter identified the model as a Joseph S. Attean, a railroad engineer and an enrolled member of the Penobscot Nation of Maine) Others are a part of the permanent collection at the Smithsonian.
+One of the Levy's ad posters, featuring a Native American biting into a Levy's rye sandwich, was included in the Oakland Museum of California's 1999 exhibit "Posters American Style" (in 2022, a reporter identified the model as a Joseph S. Attean, a railroad engineer and an enrolled member of the Penobscot Nation of Maine).
+Others are a part of the permanent collection at the Smithsonian.